 Another was Field Marshal Sir George Pollock Bart., GCB, GCSI, Constable of the Tower of London, who is buried in the nave of Westminster Abbey.

-There were two other sons who married but had no children, four sons who died in infancy and a still-born daughter.
-David Pollock the saddler died on 1 September 1815 and both he and his wife were buried in St. Martin-in-the-Fields.
+There were two other sons who married but had no children (one, William, took on the family business but died age 34; another, John Henry, became registrar of Bristol court), plus four sons who died in infancy and a still-born daughter.
+David Pollock the saddler died on 1 September 1815, his wife on 17 February 1817.
+Both were buried in St. Martin-in-the-Fields.

 Sir David Pollock, the first son of David and Sarah, was born on 2 September 1780 and educated at St Paul’s School and in Edinburgh.
 He became a burgess of Berwick on 17 November 1806, and was called to the Bar at the Middle Temple on 28 January 1803.
 He married Elizabeth Gore Atkinson on 10 December 1807.
 He became a KC in 1833 and Chief Justice of Bombay in 1846.
 He died on 22 May 1847 of an abscess on the liver and is buried in the cathedral there.
 He had twelve children, four of whom died in infancy and only five of whom had descendants.

 Julius Frederick Moore Pollock, the second son of George Kennet and Julia, was born in Red Lion Square, London, on 31 July 1839 (but the family home was at Hyde Park Corner).
 He became an engineer, moved to Leeds and in 1881 had 64 employees – plus two domestic staff.
 He had married Sarah Elizabeth Close, the daughter of a Huddersfield surgeon, on 15 September 1864.
-She died on 30 April 1890 & he re-married to Mary Sophia Hayman in Stockport on 9 December 1897, moved to Croydon and died on 21 February 1901.
+She died on 30 April 1890.
+The following year his business collapsed in bankruptcy.
+He got married again, to Mary Sophia Hayman in Stockport on 9 December 1897, moved to Croydon and died on 21 February 1901.

-Frederick Leslie Close Pollock was their ninth child (and third son).
+Frederick Leslie Close Pollock was the ninth child (and third son) of his first marriage.
+(The second was without issue.)